Rush Hour Backtracking Algorithm

 • If the red car cannot be moved to the right, the algorithm should focus on sliding other horizontal cars/trucks to the left (when possible), as this would free up spaces on the right of the grid, which could be needed to then slide vertical cars that may be obstructing the exit gate.

-• The last set of vehicles to focus on are the vertical cars/trucks which are blocking the path for the red car to reach the exit gate.
+• Then, the first set of vehicles to focus on are the vertical cars/trucks which are blocking the path for the red car to reach the exit gate.
 When possible these should be moved up or down.
 Trucks (which are 3 square long) should preferably moved down as if they are not parked alongside the bottom edge of the grid, they will block the path of the red car.

 Python Implementation